JabRef/JabRefOnline/_faq/80_developers.md

 ## Q: I want to send a patch.
 Where can I do that?

 A: We really prefer the pull request approach of GitHub.
-In case you want to contribute something, but git seems to be too hard for you, please get in touch with the developers to work out other ways of contributing.
+In case you want to contribute something, but git seems to be too hard for you, please get in touch with the developers to work out other ways of contributing (jabrefmail+webfeedback@gmail.com).

 ## Q: Can I make a donation?
 How?